bs2kbs2k/smlinux/README.md

 ## **Are there any cheats?**

 On all forks besides sm64-port, some cheats are built in and enabled automatically if launched from shortcut and available in options menu.
-On compatible sm64ex based forks additional cheats are applied with $4Y$'s CHEATER patch and PeachyPeaches Dynamic Option System.
+On compatible sm64ex based forks additional cheats are applied with $4Y$'s CHEATER patch and PeachyPeaches' Dynamic Option System.

 ## **How do I apply external data such as textures?**